JPL11/Machine-Learning/YOLOv5_Road_SIgn_Detection/README.md

 ### 2. Dataset Preparation
 	•	Prepare your dataset in YOLOv5 format (with images and labels).
 	•	Update dataset/data.yaml:
-	•	Set train and val to the paths of your training and validation datasets.
+	•	Set test, train and val to the paths of your testing, training and validation datasets.
 	•	Specify the number of classes and their names.

 ### 3. Training